 Board Members

-Arthur C. D’Andrea is a litigator in Austin.
+Arthur C. D’Andrea is a litigator living in Lubbock.
 Previously, he was a commissioner and chair of the Public Utility Commission of Texas, assistant general counsel for the Office of the Governor, assistant solicitor general in the Office of the Attorney General, and an associate in the Supreme Court and Appellate Litigation section of Weil Gotshal & Manges LLP.
 After law school, he clerked for Judge Garwood and Judge Higginbotham on the United States Court of Appeals for the Fifth Circuit.
 Mr. D’Andrea is a graduate of the University of Texas at Austin, with a B.S. in Chemical Engineering and Molecular Biology, and the University of Texas School of Law.
 Mr. D’Andrea was appointed to the Board in 2022.

 Scott A. Fredricks is Chair of the Litigation Section and a partner at Cantey Hanger LLP, in Fort Worth.
 He has represented clients in complex commercial cases including antitrust, copyright, patent, securities, and trademark issues in state and federal court.
 He also helps civic and religious institutions conduct independent investigations, including investigations of child sexual abuse.
 He previously served as a member of the Professional Ethics Committee.
 He earned a bachelor’s degree in Business Administration from Biola University, a Master of Theological Studies in Social Ethics from Emory University, and his law degree from The University of Texas School of Law.
 Mr. Fredricks was appointed to the board in 2024.

 Melissa Goodwin is a Senior Justice, assigned to serve the 3rd Administrative Judicial Region of the State of Texas.
 Prior to her retirement and appointment as Senior Justice, Ms. Goodwin served two full terms as Justice, for the Texas Third Court of Appeals.
 She also served as District Court Judge for the 427th Judicial District Court of Travis County, as Justice of the Peace, Precinct 3 of Travis County, Texas, and as an attorney for the Texas Court of Criminal Appeals.
-She has also served as Commissioner for the Texas Commission on Law Enforcement Officer Standards an Education, and has been appointed to the Texas Judicial Counsel, the Judicial Ethics Committee and the Professional Ethics Committee for the State Bar of Texas.
+She has also served as Commissioner for the Texas Commission on Law Enforcement Officer Standards and Education, and has been appointed to the Texas Judicial Counsel, the Judicial Ethics Committee, and the Professional Ethics Committee for the State Bar of Texas.
 She is a member of the State Bar of Texas Standing Committee on the Texas Pattern Jury Charges —Criminal, and has served on the Rules Advisory Committee for the Texas Court of Criminal Appeals.
 Ms. Goodwin received her law degree from St. Mary’s School of Law and a BA from the University of Texas.
 Ms. Goodwin was appointed to the Board in 2023.

 Andrew D. Graham of Dallas serves as senior counsel and vice president for academic affairs & strategic affairs at Alliance Defending Freedom.
 He is also a senior fellow at the Religious Freedom Institute in Washington, DC; an elected member and trustee of The Philadelphia Society; an elected member of The Mont Pelerin Society; a member of The Federalist Society, where he serves on the executive committee for the Professional Responsibility & Legal Education Practice Group; a member of the board of governors of the John Jay Institute; and a member of the advisory council for the Dallas Forum on Law, Politics, and Culture.
 Previously, he was a litigation partner at Jackson Walker LLP and was named a “Super Lawyers—Rising Star” multiple times.
 He earned his bachelor’s degree summa cum laude at Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
 He then earned master’s degrees at Oxford University (Oriel College) and the University of Chicago before returning home to Texas to earn his law degree at The University of Texas School of Law.
 Mr. Graham was appointed to the board in 2022.

 David Iglesias is the principal attorney at Iglesias Law Firm in Tyler, Texas.
-He is a native East Texan who graduated from Austin College in Sherman, Texas, and the Texas Tech University School of Law.
+He is a native East Texan who graduated from Austin College in Sherman, Texas and the Texas Tech University School of Law.
 He began his legal career as a law clerk to the Honorable Sam R. Cummings of the United States District Court for the Northern District of Texas.
 Since entering private practice, David has devoted much of his career to defending municipalities and public servants against civil actions.
 He has tried a number of cases in federal and state courts, and he has represented clients in the U.S. Court of Appeals for the Fifth Circuit and the U.S. Supreme Court.
 He has argued before panels of the Fifth Circuit on multiple occasions and has also argued before the Court sitting en banc.
 David also serves as a Commissioner of the Texas State Library and Archives, and on the boards of trustees of UT Health Tyler and the Tyler ISD Foundation.
-Mr. Iglesias was appointed to the Board in 2021.
+Mr. Iglesias was appointed to the Board in 2021 and was reappointed in 2024.

 Courtney Schmitz of McKinney is a Partner at Johnson, Loyd & Schmitz, PLLC.
 She is double board certified in Family Law and Child Welfare by the Texas Board of Legal Specialization.
 She graduated from Texas Wesleyan School of Law, which is now Texas A&M School of Law, in 2010 and received her B.A.. from Southern Methodist University in 2007.
 Ms. Schmitz has been recognized as a Rising Star by Super Lawyers since 2020.
 She is a fellow of the Collin County Bench Far foundation and served as the Co-Chair for the Bench Bar Conference in 2022.
 Ms. Schmitz was appointed in 2022.